Hi! I'm Gus.

 face-to-face (e.g., deliberation, outreach).

-I research and design equitable hybrid work collaboration
+I research and design collaboration technologies for organizing

-sciences.
-I use both qualitative and quantitative research methods
+both qualitative and quantitative research methods to understand the

 Background